D-Thatcher/BlockXChnge/README.md

 ### `mongod`

-Presently, there three separate databases; one for the user credentials and information (credentials), another for storing the minimal information necessary for the block chain (blockchain), and one for storing block information (blockinfochain).<br>
+Presently, there are three separate databases; one for the user credentials and information (credentials), another for storing the minimal information necessary for the block chain (blockchain), and one for storing block information (blockinfochain).<br>

 The corresponding servers can be started by opening terminals in src/backend and running `nodemon credentialServer.js`, `nodemon blockServer.js` and `nodemon blockInfoServer.js`, respectively.
 This can be refactored to run concurrently in production.